Justice Dept. sues to seize profits of tell-all Melania Trump book, citing White House nondisclosure pact

 In the book, Winston Wolkoff described what she viewed as extensive mismanagement and opaque accounting for the inauguration, after which she cooperated with law enforcement investigators.

-But the former right-hand events planner to Vogue editor Anna Wintour has created a larger media storm this month by playing excerpts of phone conversations that she began secretly recording with the first lady in February 2018 without her knowledge.
+But the former right-hand events planner to Vogue editor Anna Wintour has created a larger media storm this month by playing excerpts of phone conversations that she began secretly recording with the first lady in February 2018.

 Melania Trump’s chief of staff, Stephanie Grisham, has lambasted Winston Wolkoff for the recordings.